Beerfest: Plot

-After the funeral, Great Gam Gam reveals that she knew about Beerfest the entire time.
+After the funeral, Great Gam Gam reveals that she knew about Beerfest the entire time while stating that she was a whore.
 She then motivates the bereaved team with a rousing speech, and everyone except Barry change their minds.
-Barry explains that he cannot join due to a traumatizing incident years ago during a game of table tennis, in which the big end of a racket was forcefully shoved up his anus.
+Barry explains that he cannot join due to a traumatizing incident years ago during a game of table tennis in Thailand that he won, in which the big end of a racket was forcefully shoved up his anus.
 Sympathizing with Barry, Great Gam Gam encourages him to rise above it, causing him to relent and join the team.
 Shortly after, Landfill's Southern twin brother Gil reveals himself to the group and offers to join the team, which they accept.
-Like his brother; Gil can drink copious amounts of beer, and he even invites the other members of the team to call him "Landfill" in his memory.
+Like his brother; Gil can drink copious amounts of beer, stating that he taught his brother everything he knew about drinking, and he even invites the other members of the team to call him "Landfill" in his memory.

-In Germany, the team uses an empty wooden keg as a Trojan Horse to get inside, where they emerge to boos and jeers.
-The Americans are allowed to participate after Jan and Todd show how uncannily they resemble the two Beerfest founders, thus convincing the crowd of their von Wolfhausen ancestry.
-In the finals (bootline chug), Cherry gibes Gil about the death of his brother, causing him to crack and the Germans to win.
-Jan offers the Germans a double or nothing opportunity.
+The team arrives in Germany and uses an empty wooden keg as a Trojan Horse to get inside, where they emerge to boos and jeers.
+The Americans are allowed to participate after Jan and Todd show how uncannily they resemble the two Beerfest founders, thus convincing the crowd and some of the competitors of their von Wolfhausen ancestry.
+During this time, Fink discovered how to beat Das Boot while everyone sees that Cherry was working for the von Wolfhausens the whole time.
+The Americans and the Germans face off in the finals, and upon reaching the tie-breaking bootline chug, Cherry gibes Gil about the death of his brother, causing him to crack under pressure and the Germans to win.
+Jan offers the Germans a double or nothing opportunity, The family recipe and their family's brewery are put up for grabs.
 The Germans tell Jan they already have the recipe and thus no need for a rematch, but Fink points out that Cherry only stole a recipe for a low-carbohydrate strawberry beer, prompting Wolfgang to have Cherry killed.
-When one of the von Wolfhausens knocks off Fink's yarmulke, he enters into a state of purely concentrated rage which allows him to coach the team to victory, barely gaining the win when the German team's anchor fails to finish "Das Boot" (Boot of beer) by one drop.
+They face off in another bootline chug this time with 10 boots.
+When one of the von Wolfhausens knocks off Fink's yarmulke, he enters into a state of purely concentrated rage which allows him to coach the team to victory, barely gaining the win when the German team's anchor fails to finish "Das Boot" (beer boot) by one drop, breaking a tie between them.
+Some time later they meet Willie Nelson in Amsterdam and agree to participate in a pot-smoking competition.